rackerlabs/genestack/docs/build-k8s.md

 ### Before you Deploy

 Kubespray will be using OVN for all of the network functions, as such, you will need to ensure your hosts are ready to receive the deployment at a low level.
 While the Kubespray tooling will do a lot of prep and setup work to ensure success, you will need to prepare your networking infrastructure and basic storage layout before running the playbooks.

+### SSH Config

+The deploy has created a openstack-flex-keypair.config copy this into the config file in .ssh, if one is not there create it.

 #### Minimum system requirements

 * 2 Network Interfaces

 > While we would expect the environment to be running with multiple bonds in a production cloud, two network interfaces is all that's required.
-This can be achieved with vlan tagged devices, physical ethernet devices, macvlan, or anything else.
-Have a look at the netplan example file found [here](https://github.com/rackerlabs/genestack/blob/main/etc/netplan/default-DHCP.yaml) for an example of how you could setup the network.
+> This can be achieved with vlan tagged devices, physical ethernet devices, macvlan, or anything else.
+> Have a look at the netplan example file found [here](https://github.com/rackerlabs/genestack/blob/main/etc/netplan/default-DHCP.yaml) for an example of how you could setup the network.

 * Ensure we're running kernel 5.17+